-We’ve fallen in love with Australian barbie, most likely from the movies, and dishes general are lamb chops, beef steak, and sausages (the latter often called snags).
-The concept of barbecue is more of a past time, get some friends together and throw something on the barbie, than a restaurant experience, and you can find free or coin-operated barbecues in various public locations.
+We’ve fallen in love with Australian barbie, most likely from the movies, and dishes generally are lamb chops, beef steak, and sausages (the latter often called snags).
+The concept of barbecue is more of a pastime – get some friends together and throw something on the barbie – than a restaurant experience.
+You can even free or coin-operated barbecues in various public locations.
 Food trucks serving barbecue are also becoming popular.

 - Throw some meat on the barbie and grill your own lunch on BBQ Buoys’ donut-shaped boat.
 It’s a private experience for up to 10 people right in the heart of the Central Business District in Adelaide.
 (Pinky Flat, War Memorial Drive, North Adelaide, South Australia)

-As in Australia, great barbecue is Africa is usually more experiential than merely dining, and often serve as a major event.
+As in Australia, great barbecue in Africa is usually more experiential than merely dining, and often serves as a major event.
 While decidedly upscale and aimed at visitors, this barbecue tries to create a traditional African barbecue.

 - A highlight of any trip to Royal Chundu is the picnic BBQ on the banks of the Zambezi River after a morning of canoeing.
 It’s a combination of Zambezi tradition and special modern treats, this barbecue has Persian carpets, hammocks between the trees, chilled Pimms served on arrival, a picnic table adorned in silverware and the chitenge colors, a roaring BBQ pizza oven for breakfast or lunch.
 The BBQ is private for couples or parties traveling together.
 (Royal Chundu Lodge, Zambia)